 Wholesaling: Wholesalers offer the best channel for providing transportation, product storage, market information, financing, and risk management.
 Most wholesalers are independent, full-service merchant wholesalers that import and distribute goods.
 There is a significant degree of specialization in the wholesale sector by industry.
 Foreign companies control their distribution channels in BiH in a variety of ways.

 Some manufacturers have opened representative offices in order to control distribution channels and supervise/manage marketing efforts.
 For example, one major U.S. corporation relies on three distributors and several wholesalers to service the market.
 The company’s sales offices, located across the country, coordinate marketing efforts.
 Several U.S. IT companies cover the market directly and through a network of business partners, usually smaller IT companies.
-Finally, some U.S. companies utilize a single distributor that covers the entire country.
+Finally, some U.S. companies utilize a single distributor that covers the entire country, or rely on regional distributors, which is generally less effective.

-Retailing: The most significant development in the retail market is the appearance of large retailers, many of them foreign-owned, including Konzum (Croatian supermarket chain) and Mercator (Slovenian supermarket chain), as well as locally-owned retail companies Bingo, Tropic Centar, and Robot Komerc.
-In addition, the continued expansion of the shopping mall concept - including the Sarajevo City Center mall that opened in 2014 and Delta Planet in Banja Luka in 2019 - has changed consumers’ habits.
+Retailing: The retail market has a number of large retailers, many of them foreign-owned, including Konzum (Croatian supermarket chain) and Mercator (Slovenian supermarket chain), as well as locally-owned retail companies Bingo, Tropic Centar, and Robot Komerc.
+Lidl (German chain) announced in 2020 its intention to enter the BiH market, and construction is underway.
+In addition, the continued expansion of the shopping mall concept has changed consumers’ habits.

 Finding a good agent and/or distributor is the most effective means of market entry in BiH.
-Reliable and capable partners can be found, but it may take some time and effort to locate them.
-Local partners can be located through the Foreign Trade Chamber of BiH, which maintains a business registry and features an electronic goods and services exchange.
-It is strongly recommended that the creditworthiness and local reputation of your future partner be verified before signing legal documents or conducting any business transactions.
+Reliable and capable local partners can be found with time and effort.
+Companies should conduct thorough due diligence on future partners, including verifying creditworthiness and local reputation, before signing legal documents or conducting any business transactions.

 Establishing an Office